mendix/docs/content/refguide/native-builder.md

 | `--deployment-target`  | (Optional) OTA target group.
 Defaults to `Production`                                                      | `Staging`                                          |
 | `--skip-mxbuild`       | (Optional) If to bundle JS bundle and assets.
 Defaults to `false`                                          | `true` or `false`                                  |

-### 3.5 Updating an OTA Deployment Release Metadata
+### 3.5 Updating an OTA Deployment Release's Metadata

-The `patchUpdate` command allows updating the metadata information of a published update that hasn't been rolled out yet to all users (for example, and update which does not have a `rollout-percentage` value of `100`).
+The `patchUpdate` command allows you to update the metadata of a published update that has not been rolled out to all users (in technical terms, an update which does not have a `rollout-percentage` value of `100`).

 Here is an example of a command featuring `patchUpdate`: